 How a Mobile Domestic Violence Lawyer Can Help

-If you’ve been wrongly accused of aggravated child abuse, you should not delay in speaking with a knowledgeable Alabama criminal defense attorney about your situation.
+If you’ve been wrongly accused of aggravated child abuse, you should not delay in speaking with a knowledgeable Alabama domestic violence attorney about your situation.
 We understand that these types of charges can be precipitated by someone who has an ulterior motive, such as an ex-spouse or disapproving grandparent.

 The child abuse defense lawyers at Darley Law, LLC have the experience it takes to provide an aggressive defense to people accused of these sorts of crimes.
 Contact our Mobile office now at 251-441-7773 or online to discuss your case.